alekseysotnikov/CmdTool/README.md

 - Create or delete execution directory before or after process execution

 ### Examples
-> Save output stream of the process into a file, even process stopped unexpected
+> Save output stream of the process into a file, even if process stopped unexpectedly
 ```java
 new Cmd(Paths.get("./"), "echo", "Hello")
         .outputFileName("output.txt")